lyacsevna/AboutMe/README.md

 ## Installation and launch

-My website is still under development and has not been published.
+My website is still UNDER DEVELOPMENT and has not been published.
 So to check it out, follow these steps:

 1. Clone the repository: